INFORMATION

 That banner on the left?
 He-Man.org is hosting a petition site to help save the Masters of the Universe revival from ending prematurely.
 The action figures, comics, and Toonami veteran are in danger of coming to an end because of lack of support from retailers and apparently the series creator, Mattel Toys.
 There aren't many American-created action franchises anymore, and it's a shame that such a well-crafted franchise might end because of lack of support.
 I say join them in their petttttttt - - -*begin interruption*

 (GREETINGS . . .
 FROM THE FUTURE: Aloha, Bridgecrossers.
 The Webmaster here.
 And you're probably wondering why I'm interrupting this post for the petition.
-Well, after two years, I doubt Mattel even cares about the MOTU franchise anymore.
-Sure, we get sculptures, but it's not the same as action figures.
-On the plus side, the classic 80s episodes on now on DVD, and, in 2007, Warner Bros. announced plans for a new live-action movie, which will, undoubtably, resurrect the action figure line again.
+Apparently, the petition was somewhat of a failure, but it did open up the eyes of Mattel about the Masters of the Universe property.
+The Four Horsement produced sculptures based on the look of the 2003 series and, pretty recently, started producing deluxe action figures based on the original classic designs but with greater playability and posability.
+Also, the classic 80s episodes, the second series, and the most recent series all made it to DVD.
 Still, it is a shame that the revamped MOTU didn't last long since it's obvious they had a lot of potential left in it, not to mention years of stories that could have been told.
-Oh well, it's a pity - jh, 7/10/07)
+Oh well, it's a pity - jh, 7/10/07, revised 7/10/09)

 *resume transmission*